 People who have fled persecution and sought protection in the United States are usually called either "asylees" or "refugees."
 Is there a difference?
-Yes, though there's a bit of overlap.
+Yes, though there's a bit of overlap between the two statuses.
 That's what this article will discuss.

-However, here is the likely source of confusion in this area.
-Both types of applicants must, in order to obtain their status, prove the same thing: that they qualify for protection under U.S. law, because they meet the definition of a refugee found in Section 101(a)(42)(A) of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C. § 1101(a)(42)(A).
+However, both types of applicants must, in order to obtain their status, prove the same thing: that they qualify for protection under U.S. law because they meet the definition of a refugee found in Section 101(a)(42)(A) of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C. § 1101(a)(42)(A).
 That section says:

 The term "refugee" means: (A) any person who is outside any country of such person's nationality or, in the case of a person having no nationality, is outside any country in which such person last habitually resided, and who is unable or unwilling to return to, and is unable or unwilling to avail himself or herself of the protection of, that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion . . . .

-After obtaining status, the rights of asylees and refugees are similar, but not identical, as also described below.
+After obtaining refugee or asylee status, the rights of asylees and refugees are similar, but not identical, as also described below.

 To apply for refugee status, the person must in most cases get in touch with the U.N.
 High Commissioner for Refugees (UNHCR).
 For details, see How to Prepare and Submit a Refugee Application to the U.S.